 When you federate an ArcGIS Server site with a portal, the portal's security store controls all access to the server.
 This impacts how you access and administer the federated server.

 When you federate, any users, roles, and permissions that you previously configured on ArcGIS Server services are no longer valid.
 Access to services is instead determined by portal members, roles, and sharing permissions.

 Similar to ArcGIS Server, the portal offers user, publisher, and administrator levels of privilege.
-The portal also provides a viewer role, which has a limited set of privileges.
 The portal additionally includes a custom role that is considered a user role by the federated server.
 You should set up and check these permissions in your portal before you expose your federated server to end users.

 Members who are assigned this role can connect to and use ArcGIS Server services.
 When connected to a federated server as a user, any services shared with the user or a group the user is a member of can be viewed and consumed.
 Users see a customized view of the portal website, can use the organization's maps, apps, layers, and tools, and join groups owned by the organization.
 Users can also create maps and apps, add items, share content, and create groups.

 Publishers can only work with services that they have created in the portal.
 They cannot modify or delete other publishers' services.
 For example, when connected to the federated server in ArcMap, only services published by the publisher will display.
-Publishers have user privileges and can also perform analysis on layers in maps.
+Publishers also have user privileges.

 Anyone with publisher privileges can publish to any federated server.
 Services published to a federated server are automatically added as items in the portal.
 Hosted services published directly to the portal appear as items in the portal and as services on the hosting server.